Elsayed06/Hotel-Booking-Behavior-Analysis/README.md

 ## 🧾 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under Attribution 4.0 International CC BY 4.0